 Incubators create teams of students from more than one discipline and provide them with a project for a venture or group of ventures.

-Entrepreneurial thinking placements build a bridge between today’s needs and tomorrow’s challenges.
+Entrepreneurial thinking placements creates a connection between today’s needs and tomorrow’s challenges.
 Students experience innovation first-hand and learn how to apply its principles in their careers.
 Startups and social ventures can plan for the future knowing they have the right talent to power their growth.

-Experience Ventures is funded by the Government of Canada and will be delivered in partnership with 10 of the country’s leading colleges and universities from coast to coast.
+Experience Ventures is funded by the Government of Canada and is delivered in partnership with post-secondary institutions nationwide.

 Offering an entrepreneurial placement through Experience Ventures will enable you to: